 Women & Men

 If you have any of these symptoms, stop having sex.
-Go to the doctor to get checked and treated.
-If you have a STD, your partner(s) must get tested and treated too.
+Go to a health care provider to get checked and treated.
+If you have an STD, your partner(s) must get tested and treated too.
 Don't have sex until your treatment is complete.

 You can protect yourself several ways:

 Condoms cost approximately 10 cents each at Health Service Pharmacy.
 Sometimes free samples are available.

 STD screening is available at Health Service at a low cost (HIV, chlamydia & gonorrhea testing is standard and costs less than $30).
 An exam is recommended yearly and more often if you have a new sexual partner.

 Chlamydia: This symptomless disease is the major cause of infertility today.
 Very easily transmitted, it is now epidemic on college campuses.

 Herpes: This very painful disease presents as blisters that turn into open sores.
 It comes back throughout your life.

 Venereal Warts: These are often hidden inside the penis making detection impossible.